grapl-security/grapl/src/js/grapl-cdk/README.md

    associated with the A record are the private IP addresses of the instances in the Autoscaling Group from (1).

-3. `cd swarm` and run `python3 swarm_setup.py $GRAPL_DEPLOY_NAME`
+3. `cd src/js/grapl-cdk/swarm` and run `python3 swarm_setup.py
-   where `$GRAPL_DEPLOY_NAME` is the same `deployName` you configured above in `bin/grapl-cdk.ts`.
+   $GRAPL_DEPLOY_NAME` where `$GRAPL_DEPLOY_NAME` is the same
+   `deployName` you configured above in `src/js/grapl-cdk/bin/grapl-cdk.ts`.
 This script will output logs to the console indicating which instance is the swarm manager.
 It will also output logs containing the hostname of each swarm instance.
 You will need these in subsequent steps.

 4. Navigate to the [AWS Session Manager